munificent/craftinginterpreters/book/calls-and-functions.md

 ## Function Calls

-We're making good progress.
-One more section and we'll actually start to see some interesting behavior.
-The next piece is being able to call functions.
-We don't usually think of it this way, but a function call expression is sort of like an infix `(` operator.
+By the end of this section we'll actually start to see some interesting behavior.
+The next step calling functions.
+We don't usually think of it this way, but a function call expression is kind of like an infix `(` operator.
 You have a high precedence expression the left for the thing being called -- usually just a single identifier.
-Then the `(` in the middle, followed by the argument expressions separated by commas, then a final `)` to wrap it up at the end.
+Then the `(` in the middle, followed by the argument expressions separated by commas, and a final `)` to wrap it up at the end.

-It's a weird perspective, but it explains how to hook the syntax into our parsing table:
+That odd grammatical perspective explains how to hook the syntax into our parsing table:

 ^code infix-left-paren (1 before, 1 after)